VFPX/VFPXDeployment/docs/ThorUpdate.md

 - [ProjectSettings.txt:](#settings) contains project settings, such as project name and version number.
 - VersionTemplate.txt: contains the template for the Thor CFU version file.
 Although it has a TXT extension, it actually contains VFP code.
+This will be used to create *ThorUpdater\{AppID}Version.txt* file
 - [BuildMe.prg:](#buildme) contains custom code you write to do whatever is necessary for the build process.
 It can use public variables created by VFPX Deployment (discussed later).
 This program is optional.
 - [AfterBuild.prg:](#afterbuild) contains custom code you write to do whatever is necessary after the build process.
 It can use public variables created by VFPX Deployment (discussed later).
 This program is optional.
+- [Substitude.txt](#substitudetxt) contains a list of files or folders that will be processed like [README.md](#readmemd) on each run to substitude Version and date.
+This file is optional.
 - Thor_Update_{AppID}.prg (where *AppID* is the value of the AppID setting in ProjectSettings.txt): the Thor CFU update program, which contains the URLs for Thor to use to download the version and ZIP files to install the tool.
 This file is created the [first time](#first-time-task) you use the VFPX Deployment process and then not updated again after that.
-- InstalledFiles.txt: contain the paths for the files to be installed by Thor CFU.
+- [InstalledFiles.txt](#specify-what-files-are-to-install-on-the-target-computer): contain the paths for the files to be installed by Thor CFU.
 This file is optional.
+  - Files
+  - File skeletons
+  - Paths (ending with \\)

 - Thor_Update_{AppID}.prg: The file to control the update process in Thor

 #### InstalledFiles